mohitsharma909/codealpha_tasks/README.md

 # codealpha_tasks
-this is the task #1 for web development internship of the code alpha
+this is the repo for tasks of the  web development internship for the code alpha